 - Lose that weight (or gain some)!
 Try to maintain a healthy body weight with an ideal BMI between 18.5-24.9.

 - Include plant sterols in your daily diet: 1.2g of plant sterols daily can be easily consumed from 2 servings of Nestlé Omega Plus milk to manage cholesterol levels.
 Besides that of course, eat a healthy diet of oats, avocado, nuts, spinach, olive oil, garlic, chocolate, beans, tea, salmon and fatty fish, all known to prevent high cholesterol.
+You can also try the Best diet pills for men 2019, to help you lose weight and get healthier.

 High Cholesterol levels do not show any signs or symptoms, that’s why it’s so important to manage and monitor it regularly to prevent that sudden stroke or heart attack.